theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Shaun Thomas* in chat: I'm extremely shocked that showed up in 16.2.

-*   Yurri: Yeah, I didn't expect that either, because that's just a great way to have absolutely undefined behavior.
+*   Yurii: Yeah, I didn't expect that either, because that's just a great way to have absolutely undefined behavior.
 Like if somebody forgot to rebuild their extension against a new minor, then this can be pretty terrible.